Kw0rker/Kwork/README.md

 3.	let a = [20][20]
 4.	let D = b*b-(4*a*c)
 ```
-lValue can be array subscription/memory dereferencing/one char letter
+lValue can be array subscription/memory dereferencing/one char letter/function call and all together
 ```
 1.	let a[2] = 1337
 2.	let a[B]….[Bn] = 69
 3.	let @(lvalue) = 101
 4.	let D = “This language is trash\a\n”
+5.	let root = CALL sqrt{25,2}
 ```